canonical/lxd/doc/projects.md

-Each security-sensitive feature has an associated `restricted.*` project config sub-key whose default value needs to be explicitly changed if you want for that feature to be white-listed and allow it in the project.
+Each security-sensitive feature has an associated `restricted.*` project config sub-key whose default value needs to be explicitly changed if you want for that feature to be allowed it in the project.

 Note that changing the value of a specific `restricted.*` config key has an effect only if the top-level `restricted` key itself is currently set to